To start with the most pressing question: are there legal online casinos Netherlands? The answer is YES.

-After the Dutch gambling authority Kansspelautoriteit (KSA) granted the first licences on the 29th of September 2021, the first regulated online casinos opened their virtual doors in the Netherlands on the 2nd of October 2021.
+After the Dutch gambling authority Kansspelautoriteit (Ksa) granted the first licences on the 29th of September 2021, the first regulated online casinos opened their virtual doors in the Netherlands on the 2nd of October 2021.

 Make Sure To Read: Find out everything about the Dutch Gambling Law (source in Dutch)